-The Apostle Paul warns the Corinthians, “I have forgiven in the sight of Christ for your sake, in order that Satan might not outwit us.
+The Apostle Paul warned the Corinthians, “I have forgiven in the sight of Christ for your sake, in order that Satan might not outwit us.
 For we are not unaware of his schemes.”
 (2 Corinthians 2:10-11)

-Satan is a very real enemy of God’s people.
 In Ephesians 6:10, Paul exhorts God’s people: “Put on the full armor of God so that you can take your stand against the devil’s schemes.
 For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.”

 A Story About Forgiveness

 21 At that point Peter got up the nerve to ask, “Master, how many times do I forgive a brother or sister who hurts me?
 Seven?”

 22 Jesus replied, “Seven!
 Hardly.
 Try seventy times seven.

 23-25 “The kingdom of God is like a king who decided to square accounts with his servants.
 As he got under way, one servant was brought before him who had run up a debt of a hundred thousand dollars.
 He couldn’t pay up, so the king ordered the man, along with his wife, children, and goods, to be auctioned off at the slave market.